Wisconsin's Evers revives plan to enable voters to repeal and create state laws

 Wisconsin is one of 24 states that do not provide a way for people to reject or enact statutes outside of the legislative process, according to Ballotpedia.

-Evers complained during the news conference that Republicans have been ignoring the will of the people by refusing to legalize marijuana, repeal the abortion ban, implement gun control measures and increase funding for public schools.
+Evers said Republicans have been ignoring the will of the people by refusing to legalize marijuana, repeal the abortion ban, implement gun control measures and increase funding for public schools.
 Instead, he said, the GOP has been enacting policy through constitutional amendments, denying voters a voice.

 Constitutional amendments must pass two consecutive legislative sessions and a statewide referendum to take effect.
 The governor plays no role in the process.